UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 #### specific heuristics for Person
 * Quartett + name (music) is annotated PER.coll (e.g.,Schwedisches National Damen Doppel Quartett)
+* We treated surnames with "von" and a city and surnames with a religious title and a city by annotating both COMP.func and COMP.demonym (examples can be found in the tricky cases section)

 #### Person Components